kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 - The existing `ErrorDocument 404` line targeting any `.cf*` file is wrapped in:
   - `<IfDefine !LUCEE_UPGRADE_IN_PROGRESS> ... </IfDefine>`
-- If the directive is located in `.htaccess`, it is migrated into the vhost/userdata file and removed from `.htaccess`, because `<IfDefine>` is not supported in `.htaccess`.
+- If the directive is located in `.htaccess`, it is migrated into the vhost/userdata file and the original line in `.htaccess` is commented out with a note (since `<IfDefine>` is not supported in `.htaccess`).
 Any contiguous preceding comments are preserved during migration.
 - When upgrade mode is active, the wrapper prevents the local 404 from intercepting requests; Apache instead serves `upgrade-in-progress.html` via the per-site Include to `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf`.

+Note on precedence and normalization:
+- Only the last effective `ErrorDocument 404` is migrated (Apache treats the last one as effective).
+- All matching `ErrorDocument 404` lines in `.htaccess` are commented out with an explanatory note.
+- If `.htaccess` contains a 404, any pre-existing 404 handlers in vhost/userdata are also commented out as superseded; the wrapped block inserted by this script becomes authoritative.

 ## Example `lucee-upgrade-in-progress.conf`: